-Emroca still shows in galleries while working from his home in Carlsbad where fun surf and challenging work are at his fingertips.
+Emroca still shows in galleries while working as a freelance artist from his home in Carlsbad where surf and challenging work are at his fingertips.
 He attributes the evolution of his art to his passion of surfing and riding his motorcycle.
 His inspiration comes from everyday life, personal interactions in and out of the water, and memorable scenes from his surf trips around the globe… especially in those moments at dusk when there is just enough light hanging onto the horizon before night falls.
 It’s those moments in time when Emroca’s imagination is limitless and at it’s best.

-He's available for visual development work, editorial, and illustration.
-He is also represented by Shannon Associates for book illustration.Clients, projects and name dropping:
+He's available for visual development work, and illustration.
+He is also represented by MB Artists for book illustration.Clients, projects and name dropping: